shivam005/Important-Notes/Java.md

 High cohesion means that elements are closely related and focused on a single purpose, while low cohesion means that elements are loosely related and serve multiple purposes.
 High coupling and low cohesion can make a system difficult to change and test, while low coupling and high cohesion make a system easier to maintain and improve.

+## How String class works?
+String in java is immuatble class which internally points to a shell address which further points to the actual instance.
+We can not make any changes in the instance whenever we perform any assignment then we just change the address.
+Even when we use 'new' keyword then also it does not make any change in the instance rather it create a new shell address which starts pointing to the same instance which is lying in the string constant pool.
+Hence, String instance is immuatable but there reference is mutable.